selamgit/EfficientNet_for_Endoscopic_Images_Response_Prediction/README.md

 - The aim is to evaluate the accuracy of response prediction with deep learning methods based on endoscopic images and clinical features.

+- Present study shows clinical features are combined with endoscopic imaging features to improve the performance of the deep learning models and provide more clinically relevant models.

 ![](images/background_endoscopy_imaging.jpg)

 - Details could be found at (the notebook codes and data are slightly modified):